-Xiaomi Redmi Y2 first impressions: The promise of better selfies
+Xiaomi Redmi Y2 first impressions: At Rs 9,999, this is a selfie-focused phone

 Redmi Y2’s selfie camera is impressive.
 Even the Portrait mode is not bad on the rear camera, though I felt there’s a noticeable lag in the dual-rear camera’s performance.
 The only problem I see with the Redmi Y2 is the HD+ display resolution at Rs 9,999 price point.
 Xiaomi’s own Redmi Note 5 costs Rs 9,999 and sports a full HD+ display.

-The Redmi Note 5 Pro has a better 20MP selfie camera, better processor and full HD+ display and the 4GB RAM variant costs Rs 14,999 now.
+Redmi Note 5 Pro has a better 20MP selfie camera, better processor and full HD+ display and the 4GB RAM variant costs Rs 14,999 now.
 So for someone with under Rs 15,000 budget, picking the right Xiaomi phone will be tricky.
 All these Redmi phones are within a similar price range and similar features, look and design.
 I would say pick and choose based on what you need within your budget and what your priorities are in features.
 For the selfies buffs, Xiaomi will be hoping it is the Redmi Y2 Lite.

 For all the latest Technology News, download Indian Express App